 To make your Tesla maintenance cost more affordable, you may consider getting an extended warranty from the manufacturer or a third-party company—which can mitigate having to pay for mechanical repairs out of pocket.

 Because Teslas are high-tech, not all providers offer Tesla coverage.
 But we’ll introduce you to one of the best extended car warranty companies on the market that does provide Tesla coverage: CarShield.
-Get a free quote from CarShield below to go ahead and see how much you would pay for a Tesla extended warranty.
+Get a free quote from CarShield above to go ahead and see how much you would pay for a Tesla extended warranty.

 Table of contents